 Once you have prospective customers’ email IDs, phone numbers, or tracking info, you can slowly nurture them and increase your e-store’s conversion rate.

 More than 90% of first-time e-store visitors don’t place an order right away.
-Given the fact that it takes enormous time and effort to drive targeted traffic to an eCommerce website, it makes perfect sense to set up smaller conversions to achieve a higher overall conversion rate.
+Given that it takes enormous time and effort to drive targeted traffic to an eCommerce website, it makes perfect sense to set up smaller conversions to achieve a higher overall conversion rate.

 - Deploy a Robust Conversion Rate Optimization (CRO) strategy